Contents

 case littleEndian

-/// The native byte order of the runtime target.
+/// The native byte ordering for the runtime target.

 static var native: Self { get }